alexamies/buddhist-dictionary/command-line/readme-python.txt

 The modules in the bdict package use the config.yaml file to minize the parameters passed in on the command line and to help support unit testing.

+There is a dependency on Beautiful Soup (http://www.crummy.com/software/BeautifulSoup/) for parsing HTML web documents.

+$ sudo pip install beautifulsoup4